MaharshiAJ/Patent-Viability-Checker/README.md

 This repo contains a patent viability checker.

-This project was a part of the final project I had for Intro to Artificial Intelligence.
+This project was a part of the final project for my Intro to Artificial Intelligence class at NYU Tandon School of Engineering.

 The webpage where the project was hosted on no longer works however a video is included as a demo.